 USB or Flash drives are the choice of many users, as far as data transfer among different computers is concerned.
-However, after upgrading to Windows 8.1, we observed that USB devices are not charging properly and they led to poor user experience.
+However, at times it may happen that your USB devices are not working properly and they led to poor user experience.
 For example, when you plug in issued USB devices, they either do not show up or if they show up, became idle after few seconds of inactivity.
-In other cases, we found that when we try to access files on these USB devices, File Explorer hangs for almost 1 or 2 minutes.
+In other cases, we found that when we try to access files on these USB devices, Windows File Explorer hangs for almost 1 or 2 minutes.

 Most of the time, we carry important data on our USB devices, and if the issue of not charging occurs, we might not be able to finish our important work which follows the path via USB drive.
 Therefore, it is necessary to fix these random issues, so that we can use USB devices without any hitch.
 Before trying the fix mentioned, we suggest you check your USB devices to plug different computers.
-This will clear if the USB device is not malfunctioning and if it is working fine on other systems and not on your Windows 8, follow this:
+This will clear if the USB device is not malfunctioning and if it is working fine on other systems and not on your Windows 10/8/7, follow this procedure:

 USB Devices Not Working Properly